 Stanford Intensive Neuroscience (SIN) Boot Camp (NEPR 299 taken in Summer of the first year)

-Neuroscience Core Modules (each module is 2-3 weeks long; 3 modules are held sequentially each quarter)
+Neuroscience Core Modules (Each module is 2-3 weeks long; 2 or 3 modules are scheduled sequentially in Autumn, Winter, and Spring quarter)

 - NEPR 202: Neurosciences Development Core